 Fig. 9.
-Monthly values of the heat content (vertically integrated temperature) over the upper 250m versus sea surface temperature taken at Ocean Weathership Echo $(48^{\circ}W, 35^{\circ}N)$.
+Monthly values of the heat content (vertically integrated temperature) over the upper 250 m versus sea surface temperature taken at Ocean Weathership Echo (48°W, 35°N).
 The Conkright et al. (2002) climatology (termed "Levitus" in this figure) is shown as the dashed curve in each panel.
 Panel (a) time evolution in Kiel-ORCA taken at selected years during the 500 year spin-up; Panels (b) and (c): comparison of various models at simulation year 50.
-Note that there are two contributions from MPI: the solid line is the control MPI-A simulation, which uses a piston velocity of 50m/4 years for salinity restoring; the dashed line is for the MPI-B, which uses the stronger piston velocity 50m/300 days.
+Note that there are two contributions from MPI: the solid line is the control MPI-A simulation, which uses a piston velocity of 50 m/4 years for salinity restoring; the dashed line is for the MPI-B, which uses the stronger piston velocity 50 m/300 days.

-Although both sea ice concentration (area of sea ice per grid cell area) and thickness are needed to determine the heat and water content of the ice, only the concentration is analysed, because more observations are available for comparison.
+more observations are available for comparison.
 Sea ice concentration reflects the effects of dynamic and thermodynamic processes, originating in the ocean-sea ice system and in the atmosphere.
 Thus, sea ice concentration is a good diagnostic of the models' ability to reproduce near surface processes in high latitudes.
 Recently, sea ice concentration has been examined for AOMIP ocean-sea ice models by Johnson et al. (2007) and for coupled climate models by Zhang and Walsh (2006).
 Additional literature regarding the interannual and long-term variability of sea ice concentration and the quality of the observations can be found there.
-Recent model-model and modelobservation comparisons for sea ice thickness and sea ice drift can be found in Gerdes and C. Köberle (2007) and Martin and Gerdes (2007), respectively.
+Recent modelmodel and model-observation comparisons for sea ice thickness and sea ice drift can be found in Gerdes and Köberle (2007) and Martin and Gerdes (2007), respectively.

-Figure 10 shows the temporal evolution of the annual mean sea ice area in both hemispheres.
-The stability of the northern sea ice area, despite relatively large changes in the large scale oceanic flow (see for instance Figure 25), indicates that with prescribed atmospheric conditions, the oceanic heat transport into the Arctic has little impact on the sea ice properties.
+Fig. 10 shows the temporal evolution of the annual mean sea ice area in both hemispheres.
+The stability of the northern sea ice area, despite relatively large changes in the large scale oceanic flow (see for instance Fig. 25), indicates that with prescribed atmospheric conditions, the oceanic heat transport into the Arctic has little impact on the sea ice properties.
 The pace of adjustment in integral sea ice measures is far less rapid in the Antarctic, with its huge seasonal cycle, than in the Arctic.

-The KNMI-MICOM simulation has roughly half

-the sea ice of other models in both hemispheres, and it displays a steady recovery trend in the Southern Hemisphere following a rapid adjustment to near zero ice following initialisation.
-For the other models, sea ice area and extent are more similar.
-Both the GFDL-HIM and MPI simulations show far more variability in Southern Hemisphere sea ice than the other models, with GFDL-HIM failing to reach a steady state.
+The KNMI-MICOM simulation has roughly half the sea ice of other models in both hemispheres, and it displays a steady recovery trend in the Southern Hemisphere following a rapid adjustment to near zero ice following initialisation.
+For the other models, sea ice area and extent are more similar, although the GFDL-HIM and MPI simulations show far more variability in Southern Hemisphere sea ice than the other models, with GFDL-HIM failing to reach a steady state.
+In both hemispheres, all models, except KNMI-MICOM, produce sea ice areas on the order of 10^{13} m2, which compares well to the data for sea ice extent given by Comiso (1999 (updated 2005)) and Cavalieri et al. (2003).